 No; disbursement of funds is dependent upon recruiting and hiring a student for the graduate assistant position.

 Can a master’s or professional student be hired for the graduate assistant position?

 No; only Ph.D. students are eligible for this funding.

 Our proposed course will be a special topics course and will only be taught once.
 Are we eligible?

-No. We are looking to seed courses that will be taught from summer to summer and that address curricular needs.
+No; we are looking to seed courses that will be taught from summer to summer and that answer curricular needs.

 Our proposed course will be cross-listed.
-Are we still eligible for an SCDG?
+Are we still eligible for a Summer Course Development Grant?

-Yes, though in that case, both units should endorse the proposal.
+Yes, though in this case, both units should endorse the proposal.